artnoisenik/machinelee/docs/terms/aibias.md

 - **Algorithmic Transparency:** Understanding how AI models make decisions (algorithmic transparency) can help identify and correct biases.
 - **Ethical AI Practices:** Implementing ethical guidelines and practices in AI development can prevent the introduction of biases.

-## Conclusion

-Understanding and addressing bias in AI is critical to developing fair and ethical AI systems.
-While AI has the potential to drive significant advancements, it's important that these advancements benefit everyone equally and do not perpetuate existing societal biases.

 ### Further Reading

 For those interested in exploring the topic of AI bias further, the following resources are recommended: